fusioncharts/dev_centre_docs/advanced-charting/theme-manager/modifying-existing-themes.md

 ### Step 4:
 Save the file.

-You can now [apply]{% linkTo tutorials/advanced-charting/theme-manager/applying-themes.md %} your modified theme to the charts, gauges, and maps in your application using either the `theme` attribute of the `chart` object or the `setChartAttribute()` method of the FusionCharts API.
+You can now [apply](/advanced-charting/theme-manager/applying-themes) your modified theme to the charts, gauges, and maps in your application using either the `theme` attribute of the `chart` object or the `setChartAttribute()` method of the FusionCharts API.

 ## Including Escape Characters in Theme Definition